We’ve had a busy few weeks since we started back after the Christmas break.

 Harrison said that (Martin Luther King) was a dude!

 We learnt about how Martin Luther King was a very famous African American man who is remembered today for standing up for the civil rights of black people in the 1950s and 60s.
 We also talked about how our International Schools friends in America had a special holiday for Martin Luther King Day.
+This was linked to the learning about the children's rights as we discussed how grown up have rights as well and that grown ups help children all over the world to exercise their rights.

 The children had so much to say and seemed really inspired by the video of his speech, which of course was very old in in black and white film, so much so that they asked to watch it a second time after our discussion.
 How wonderful to think that their thoughts and comments about the past can also help to shape the future.